sony/nnabla/doc/python/tutorial/mixed_precision_training.rst

             clear_buffer (:obj:`bool`): Clears the no longer referenced variables during backpropagation to save memory. accum_grad (:obj:`int`): Number of accumulation of gradients.
 Update method of the `solver` is called after the `accum_grad` number of the forward and backward is called. weight_decay (:obj:`float`): Decay constant.
 Default is `None`, not applying the weight decay. comm (:obj:`nnabla.communicators.Communicator`): Communicator when to do distributed training.
-Defalt is :obj:`None`. grads (:obj:`list` of :obj:`nnabla._nd_array.NdArray`): The list of gradients to be exchanged when to do distributed training.
-Defalt is the empty :obj:`list`.
+Default is :obj:`None`. grads (:obj:`list` of :obj:`nnabla._nd_array.NdArray`): The list of gradients to be exchanged when to do distributed training.
+Default is the empty :obj:`list`.

         Attributes:
             solver (:obj:`nnabla.solvers.Solver`): Solver object.
 E.g., Momentum or Adam.